wp-plugins/xgen-date-information/readme.txt

 == Screenshots ==

 1. This is the plugin configuration page where you can hide/show the column you want and also change the label of the column as per your requirement.
-2. You can see the different column added like Last Activated, Last Deactivated, Install Date and in desction the Last Updated Date.
+2. You can see the different column added like Last Activated, Last Deactivated, Install Date and Last Updated Date.

 == Changelog ==